egorSharapov/Assembly/frame/README.md

-Programm that draws frame with running message
+Program that draws frame with running message
 ===========================================

 Demonstration